ShubhamShanker510/backend/Readme.md

 ### Always remember to set up routes in app.js always start with /api/v1

 ### despending on which version you are working on

+# Step 7 Logic Build to register User

+1. created registerUser in user.controller file

+2. use middleware in routes with the help of multer